atelierbram/Base2Tone-vim/README.md

 Base2Tone-vim – colorschemes for Vim – one of the syntax-highlighting applications containing the colorschemes of [Base2Tone](http://base2t.one) which were based on [Duotone Themes](http://simurai.com/projects/2016/01/01/duotone-themes/) by [Simurai](http://simurai.com/) for Atom.
 > “DuoTone themes use only 2 hues (7 shades in total).
 It tones down less important parts (like punctuation and brackets) and highlights only the important ones.
 This leads to a more calm color scheme, but still lets you find the stuff you're looking for.”

-**NOTE**: These color schemes are optimized and have been tested in the _GUI_ version of Vim, and _not_ the terminal version.
-For a more seamless experience: these same color schemes are also ported to iTerm2, see: <https://github.com/atelierbram/Base2Tone-iterm2>.
+**NOTE**: These color schemes are optimized and have been tested in the _GUI_ version of Vim, <del>and _not_ the terminal version</del>.
+For terminals which don’t support truecolor the colors will now use converted colors which are as close as possible in the 8-bit 256 colorspace.
+For the most seamless experience: these same color schemes are also ported to iTerm2, see: <https://github.com/atelierbram/Base2Tone-iterm2>.

 ***   ***   ***   ***   ***   ***   ***   ***   ***